SINCE 1982

 Aude Urbancic

-Aude Urbancic is currently working on her Doctor of Musical Arts in Collaborative Piano with a specialization in vocal accompaniment at the University of Montreal studying with Francis Perron and Liz Upchurch.
-She holds a diploma in Collaborative Piano at the University of Montreal and a Master’s Degree in Piano Performance from the University of Ottawa.
+Pianist, Aude Urbancic, has her Doctorate of Music in Collaborative Piano with a specialization in vocal accompaniment at the University of Montreal studying with Francis Perron, Liz Upchurch, and Robin Wheeler.
+She presented her doctoral thesis, Stress, anxiety, tension, and injuries induced by sight-reading in collaborative pianists at the International Symposium on Performance Sciences, hosted in Warsaw Poland.
+She also holds a diploma in Collaborative Piano from the University of Montreal and a Master’s Degree in Piano Performance from the University of Ottawa.

 MEET OUR...